Blog | Personal development, Personal Finance

 Do you like playing the lottery?
 Perhaps a weekly poker game?
 How about putting some money down on your favorite horse?
 Or maybe you like to spend weekends playing slots at your local riverboat casino or vacations hitting the craps tables in Las Vegas?

 What do all of these activities have in common?
-Relying on luck for monetary gain, which is not a sound practice for managing money.
-I’m not saying I don’t partake in a fun little bet here and there, but I also know that games of chance rarely result in a celebratory payday.
-For me, it’s the price of a little entertainment, not a way to pay my bills or fund my retirement.
-Before I plunk down a penny when gambling, I understand that I most likely will never see that money again, and I’m OK with that.
+They all rely on luck for monetary gain, which is not a sound practice for managing money.
+It’s safe in instances of entertainment, but not so much then it’s a way to pay your bills or fund your retirement.
+Before you plunk down a penny when gambling, understand that you may most likely never see that money again, and be OK with that.

 Managing money: The hidden risks of ‘safe’ investments

-Instead of leaving it all to lady luck, I invest in cash flow assets to increase my net worth.
-Now, I’ll pause here for a moment, as this is the point where most people say, “Wait!
+Instead of leaving it all to lady luck, investors like Robert and Kim Kiyosaki invest in cash flow assets to increase their net worth.
+Now,let’s pause here for a moment, as this is the point where most people say, “Wait!
 Investing is risky, too!
 How’s it any different than gambling?”

 Yes, there is risk involved with both activities.
 Gambling requires a lot of hopes and prayers.
 You give your money to the casino and “the luck of the draw” determines whether you win or lose.